netrisai/docs/switch-agent-installation.rst

  sudo ifreload -a

-Continue to :ref:`"Install the Netris Agent"<install-the-netris-agent>` section.
+Continue to :ref:`"Install the Netris Agent"<switch-agent-installation-install-the-netris-agent>` section.

 ============================
 EdgeCore SONiC Devices